This post may contain affiliate links.

-I’ve heard and read many complaints from sphynx owners regarding the teeth of their hairless cat.
-Some owners complain about their cat’s teeth turning black, some complain about missing teeth, while others complain about excessive plaque buildup and gum disease to the point of extraction.
+I’ve heard and read many complaints from sphynx owners regarding the teeth of their hairless cats.
+Some owners complain about their cat’s teeth turning black, some complaint about missing teeth, while others complain about excessive plaque buildup and gum disease to the point of extraction.

 This is definitely a breed-related issue that can be regarded as the side effects of their hairless feature.
 While this isn’t a direct result of the mutated gene, it does play a negative role in their dental health.

 While all cats experience dental issues, this breed is more at risk therefore more maintenance is required to ensure healthy teeth and gums.
 This is one of the reasons sphynx cats are hard to take care of.